upspin/upspin/doc/server_setup_ubuntu.md

 $ adduser upspin
 ```

-Give yourself SSH access to the server (a convenience):
+Give yourself SSH access to the `upspin` account on the server (a convenience):

 ```
 $ su upspin